meljahmi-personal/RBE550-assignment6/README.md

 - anim_simple.gif — Capsule-based animation
 - anim_mesh.gif — Full STL mesh animation

+### Additional Visualization

+**rrt_tree_3d.png**
+A full 3D visualization of the RRT tree in SE(3).
+This figure supplements the standard LaValle-style 2D tree and provides a spatial understanding of how the planner explored the configuration space.
+It is generated automatically by `run_hw6.sh` and saved under:

+- results/rrt_tree_3d.png

 ### CAD Images & STL Files (results/cad_images/)
 - transmission.png
 - transmission_apart.png